tianyizhu/cs225Final/results.md

 You can also choose to generate the path animation or not, and it will start generating the gif after you name the output file.

-For example, I want to find the shortest path from SHA to USH and save the gif in "Shortes.gif", this is what I should do after "./main" step by step:
+For example, I want to find the path from SHA to USH that has least transfer flights and save the gif in "Shortes.gif", this is what I should do after "./main" step by step: (Pick SHA and USH for example because the path will be complicated enough for us to see the differences between different preferences we choose above.)

 SHA